szatmary/PlotFS/README.md

 Any other interaction such as ading/removing plotis is achieved via the `plotfs` command line tool.

-PlotFS writes Chia plot files directly and contiguously to a raw block devices, partations, or files.
+PlotFS writes plot files directly and contiguously to a raw block devices, partations, or files.
-Metadata, such as plot file locations and size are recorded in a separate "geomotroy" file stored on the OS drive.
+Metadata, such as file offsets and size are recorded in a separate "geometry" file stored on the OS drive.
 Plots can be split into "shards" and spread across mutipule disks to achieve maximum storage density.

+Please concider dontating:

+    xch1hsyyclxn2v59ysd4n8nk577sduw64sg90nr8z26c3h8emq7magdqqzq9n5

 # WARNING
 This software is beta quality... at best.
 Use at your own risk.